-1 2 3 4 5 Country EOI in all Tax Matters EOI in Certain Civil Tax Matters EOI in Criminal Tax Matters Notes China 76 6 0 Cook Islands 0 0 All countries but restrictions.
+1 2 3 4 5 Country EOI in all Tax Matters EOI in Certain Civil Tax Matters EOI in Criminal Tax Matters Notes Chile All Countries 0 All Countries 6 (MLAT) The Tax Code allows exchange of information (except bank information on capital movements in respect of persons other than Business Platform Companies) on the basis of reciprocity and maintenance of confidentiality.
+The Tax Code allows the exchange of information (including bank information) in criminal tax matters, consistent with treaties on cooperation in criminal matters and principles of international law.
+China 80 8 0 Cook Islands 0 0 All countries but restrictions.
 Allows for provision of assistance by letters of request in criminal matters, including tax matters, for which the maximum penalty is imprisonment for a term of not less than 12 months or a fine of more than \$5000.
 Costa Rica 1 0 Unclear whether any of the treaties or domestic laws cover tax matters.
-Cyprus 32 9 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
+Cyprus 33 9 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
 Cyprus also exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
-Czech Republic 66 4 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol) and bilateral MLATs.
+Czech Republic 70 3 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol) and bilateral MLATs.
 The Czech Republic also exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
-Denmark 74 1 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
+Denmark 76 1 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
 Denmark also exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
 Dominica 11 1 No information.
 Finland 67 1 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
 Finland also exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
-France 109 11 46 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol); a number of bilateral MLATs; Schengen Agreement.
+France 110 11 47 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol); a number of bilateral MLATs; Schengen Agreement.
 France also exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
 Germany All countries 0 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol), a number of bilateral legal assistance arrangements, Schengen Agreement.
 Pursuant to domestic law and subject to certain conditions.
 Furthermore Germany exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
 Gibraltar 27 0 0 Gibraltar exchanges information with EU Member States based on EU exchange mechanisms.
 See Table A2.
-Greece 41 1 39 (European Convention on Mutual Assistance in Criminal Matters, including fiscal protocol).
-Greece also exchanges information with EU Member States based on EU exchange mechanisms.
-See Table A2.
-Grenada 13 1 No information.
-Guatemala 0 0 0 Guatemala has signed a convention on exchange of information with Central American countries, but it has not yet come into force.